-My art practice is summarized in Figure 1¸ above.
+My art practice is summarized in Figure 1.

-As a public health researcher, practitioner and educator, and a bioethicist, I am drawn to performative mediums in the health sciences, like "the conference lecture," "the science poster," "the webinar," "the IRB protocol," "the lab journal,” and "the peer-reviewed journal article."
-I bridge these scientistic mediums with the lecture-performance – an activist form of pedagogy born out of performance art – to investigate conceptions of academic subjectivity, scientific integrity, and research excellence.
+As a public scientist, program evaluator, and bioethicist, I am drawn to the health sciences' performative mediums, such as "the science poster presentation," "the instructional webinar," and "the peer-reviewed manuscript."
+I experiment with these scientistic elements through the lecture-performance - an activist form of pedagogy born out of performance art - to investigate conceptions of academic subjectivity, scientific integrity, and research excellence.

 My work on the modes of self-presentation in the health sciences further extends into broader questions about expertise, professionalism, career advancement, and “reinvention of the self” – analogous to the politically-loaded Soviet concept of the rémont, or the tireless, ongoing practice of home renovation and life reimagination.
 This line of work is most evident in my video-documented lecture-performances of common job-seeking tool and rituals, like "the job talk," making "the project portfolio," and designing "the home-office."
 In my work, the sculptural conditions surrounding the job-seeker cause them to "drift" (dérive) between the formal and the informal in a test of their endurance, exceptionalism, self-assuredness, able-bodiedness, and masculinity - before reaching a cinematic, physical collapse, as well as an epiphany, and a job.

 My practice is physically and symbolically shaped by disability and the technological aids that I grew to depend on from working in under-resourced public health institutions.
 Nebulous supports like PowerPoint templates, Google Drawings, data analysis software, and Zoom meetings inform the form of my work as much as they make it more accessible.
-In pairing these everyday "office tools" with their false equivalents in the visual arts - such as ready-mades, found footage, pre-recorded performance, a running theme in my work is digital technology's limits and potential in aiding the achievement of aspirational goals – professional, artistic and personal.
+In pairing these everyday "office tools" with their false equivalents in the visual arts - such as ready-mades, found footage, and video editing software - a running theme in my work is digital technology's limits and potential in aiding the achievement of aspirational goals – whether professional, artistic or personal.

 I work with my partner, HY Florence Lam, who is an architectural designer by training.